Skip to content

 Actions:

-get Get a config value
+get Get config value

-set Set a config value
+set Set config value

-list List all config values
+list List all config

 Options: